Shivdums/GNINA-RX-BRAF/README.md

 ---

-# 🧬 BRAF-CXR: Redocking and Cross-Docking of BRAF Inhibitors Using GNINA for Thyroid Cancer
+# 🧬 BRAF-CXR: Redocking and Cross-Docking and Whole docking of BRAF Inhibitors Using GNINA for Thyroid Cancer

 This project investigates the binding interactions of small-molecule inhibitors with the **BRAF V600E kinase** using **GNINA**, a deep learning-enhanced molecular docking framework.
 The primary goal was to compare the binding affinities and pose quality of three clinically relevant inhibitors—**Vemurafenib**, **Dabrafenib**, and **Sorafenib**—through a combination of **redocking** and **cross-docking** experiments.
 Emphasis was placed on evaluating how GNINA’s CNN-based scoring function handles native versus non-native ligands when docked into the same protein structure (PDB ID: 3OG7).